 - Exciting suspension bridge swinging high over the rivers

-The Gosainkunda Trek via Lauribinayak Pass is a stunning expedition in the foothills of the dazzling Langtang Himal range.
-This spectacular journey encompasses the exploration of Langtang hidden valleys, the divine Gosainkunda lake, Langtang National Park and traversing Laurebina La pass.
-Majestic mountain views, startling landscape, tribal Tamang communities, high passes and vantage point all combine to this adventurous together with the exotic trip.
+The Gosainkunda Trek via Laurebinayak Pass is a stunning expedition in the foothills of the dazzling Langtang Himal range.
+This spectacular journey encompasses the exploration of Langtang hidden valleys, the divine Gosainkunda lake, Langtang National Park, and traversing Laurebina La pass.
+Majestic mountain views, startling landscape, tribal Tamang communities, high passes, and vantage points all combine to this adventurous together with the exotic trip.
 Variance in elevation during along the trail gives rise to an alteration in climate patterns, vegetation and lifestyle adding a unique savor in this classic trekking route.

 The remarkable views of the Langtang Himal, Ganesh Himal, and Dorje Lakpa ranges takes us to the serene Gosainkunda, where you can simply enjoy the unspoiled exquisiteness of the Himalayan foothills.
 According to Hindu mythology, after Lord Shiva swallowed poison to protect the Universe, he struck his trident to release a burst of water called Trishul Dhara, which is the source of Gosainkunda.

-Laurebina la pass trekking, thus, add enthusiasms to your trip as you experience a blend of natural, cultural and religious appealing beauty of Langtang to that puts you through one incredible trekking trail to follow.
-The vibrant rhododendron forests blooming with pink, red, and white flowers will definitely brighten your day either you are trekking solo, family or school groups.
+Laurebina la pass trekking, thus, add enthusiasm to your trip as you experience a blend of natural, cultural and religious appealing beauty of Langtang to that puts you through one incredible trekking trail to follow.
+The vibrant rhododendron forests blooming with pink, red, and white flowers will definitely brighten your day either you are trekking solo, family, or school groups.

-The trek begins from Syabru Besi, along the way to Kyanjin Gympa and same way back until before riverside and turn upper hillside to Thulo Syabru to Gosaikunda and Laurebina pass to Tharepati to Sundarijal to Kathmandu.
+The trek begins from Syabru Besi, along the way to Kyanjin Gompa and the same way back until before the riverside, and turn upper hillside to Thulo Syabru to Gosaikunda and Laurebina pass to Tharepati to Sundarijal to Kathmandu.
 During the journey, you will trek through lush green hills, farmland, and blanketed forest of oak, maple and rhododendron trees.
 Additionally, the glimpse of the Himalayas in the trail revitalize you as such that you will reach in the destination without feeling exhausted

 If you’re pondering in undertaking the Laurebina La trek, with family, individual or with school groups then Nepal sanctuary Treks customize the trek according to your requirements.
 Our company furnishes with an experienced licensed guide, design the well-crafted itinerary in such a way that allows flexibility during the trek to move at your own pace.

-If school is planning to involve students with an international excursion to a remote location where you will support communities, learn about the culture and explore the nature at the same time then Langtang Trek is an ideal option.
-Laurebina La Trek provides an opportunity to transform the students CAS (Creativity, Action, Service) experience into something they’ll evoke for the rest of their lives..
+If school is planning to involve students with an international excursion to a remote location where you will support communities, learn about the culture and explore nature at the same time then Langtang Trek is an ideal option.
+Laurebina La Trek provides an opportunity to transform the student’s CAS (Creativity, Action, Service) experience into something they’ll evoke for the rest of their lives.
 Likewise, this lesser-trodden trek is also ideal for families with elder children and solo trekkers.

 The best time of the year to trek Laurebina La Pass is autumn (Sep – mid-Dec), and spring (March-May).
 This is because the climates during these periods of the year are mild and generally dry, making your trek easier to accomplish.
 The autumn offers the trekkers with the spectacular views of the mountains while the spring will please you with the wilderness and beautiful rhododendron blooms.
 Make sure you visit in rhododendron bloom season to capture the vistas of hills blanketed with Rhododendron flowers.
 Entire hills decorated with numerous colors from flowers is a sight to behold in the trip to Laurebina La Pass trek.